 Finally, a desktop calendar is another great way to organize the top of your desk.
 There are plenty of options to choose from at a variety of stores.
 These calendars are pretty big and take up a good portion of the top of your desk, but you can also put items on top of it!
 You can you get these in a variety of designs and colors, and it’s so helpful to see what you need to do for that month/week/day right there on your desk!
 And to make sure that your notebooks and textbooks aren’t always covering your desk, we recommend a file/mail organizer to keep all your notes together and out of the way!

+Space in a residential dorm room is limited.
+Being creative with your space can make the room feel bigger.
+Abiding by the Fire Safety Checklist will ensure your safety.
+Raising your bed, on the provided bed frame or by purchasing (or borrowing!) bed risers, will provide some additional storage space.
 Shoe holders, hanging on the back of your door or in your closet, can be used to store items, such as snacks, jewelry, bathroom essentials or even shoes!
 To save closet space, consider doubling up your clothing on hangers or hooking hangers together to create more room on the closet rod.

 Tip 7: Use our MicroFridge Rental Program